Biomass (Biomass Monitoring Mission for Carbon Assessment)

 - Airbus teams finalized the structure build in the second half of 2020 and integration hardware onto the Structure Model Platform was completed in early January 2021.
 The Structure Model is now at Airbus Toulouse for its mechanical test campaign.

-- Richard Franklin, Managing Director, Airbus Defence and Space UK said: “Despite the pandemic the teams have really stepped up finding innovative ways to keep manufacture on track.
+- Richard Franklin, Managing Director of Airbus Defence and Space UK said: “Despite the pandemic, the teams have really stepped up finding innovative ways to keep manufacture on track.
 The progress made demonstrates the high level of skills and capabilities of the Airbus teams and their commitment to deliver on the project.”

 - Michael Fehringer, ESA’s Biomass Project Manager said: “The status of the structure build as of today is a remarkable achievement given the number and variety of problems the teams had to face.”

-• February 12, 2019: Set to fly in 2023, ESA’s Biomass Earth Explorer satellite with its 12-m diameter radar antenna will pierce through woodland canopies to perform a global survey of Earth’s forests – and see how they change over the course of Biomass’s five-year mission.
+• February 12, 2019: Set to fly in 2023, ESA’s Biomass Earth Explorer satellite with its 12-m diameter radar antenna will pierce through woodland canopies to perform a global survey of Earth’s forests – and see how they change throughout Biomass five-year mission.
 40)

 - Trees are an integral element of our environment; they also hold clues to our collective future.
 Knowing the amount of carbon bound up in forest biomass will sharpen our understanding of climate change and its likely effects on the global carbon cycle.

 - Biomass will achieve this using a ‘synthetic aperture radar’ to send down signals from orbit and record the resulting backscatter, building up maps of tree height and volume.
 To see through leafy treetops to the trees themselves, Biomass will employ long-wavelength ‘P-band’ radar, which has never previously flown in space.
 It will have its signals amplified to travel down from a 600-km altitude orbit down to Earth and back.